The PICNIC Team

 Kerith Duncanson: PICNIC Research Investigator

-Dr Maria Henström: PICNIC Sweden
+Dr Maria Henström Engblom: PICNIC Sweden